 Master's Degree in East Asian Languages & Cultures

 Students concentrate in Chinese, Japanese, Korean, or East Asian Cultures, usually entering the program with at least two years of college-level language.
-The program typically takes two years to complete, and now includes a Thesis option and a Non-thesis option.
+The program typically takes two years to complete, and now includes a Thesis option and a Portfolio option.
+Further details regarding pre-requisites and requirements for degree may be found on our M.A.
+Degree page.